tylerharter/cs320/grader/README.md

   -dm, --download-moss  download all submissions in same directory using
                         moss_format as filename formatter, used for moss cheating detection
+  -dp, --download-prefix
-  -cf CONFIG_PATH, --config CONFIG_PATH
+                        download all s3 files that have the given prefix -cf CONFIG_PATH, --config CONFIG_PATH
                         s3 configuration file path, default is ./s3config.json -ff FORCE_FILENAME, --force-filename FORCE_FILENAME
                         force submission to have this filename -mf MOSS_FORMAT, --moss-format MOSS_FORMAT
-                        filename format to use when downloading for moss
+                        filename format to use when downloading for moss -p PREFIX, --prefix PREFIX
+                        download prefix to use

 TIP: run this if time is out of sync: sudo ntpdate -s time.nist.gov
 ```